SystemsApproach/sdn/netvirt.rst

 One proposed solution to this issue was to make layer-2 subnets ever larger in the physical network, but that is not really a scalable solution.
-Large data centers invariably use layer-3 networking to connect racks of servers.
+Large datacenters invariably use layer-3 networking to connect racks of servers.

 The approach proposed by Greenberg, *et al.* can be considered a